mdn/browser-compat-data/docs/data-guidelines/index.md

 - The browser's support does not implement mandatory specified behavior.
 - The browser's support is inconsistent with at least one other browser.
-- The browser's support misleads or evades feature detection.
+- The browser's support causes confusing feature detection results.

 Setting `partial_implementation` stands alone.
 Unlike `"version_added": false`, `partial_implementation` does not dictate support data to descendant features.